-If we decide to change our Privacy Statement, we will issue an updated version of this Statement with an updated date legend on this Website and/or notify you via e-mail or mobile application or by other appropriate means via this Website prior to the change becoming effective if it is a significant change so that you will be aware of what information we collect, how we use it and under what circumstances we disclose it in accordance with applicable law.
+If we decide to change our Privacy Statement, we will issue an updated version of this Statement with an updated date legend on the relevant Website and/or notify you via e-mail or mobile application or by other appropriate means via the relevant Website prior to the change becoming effective if it is a significant change so that you will be aware of what information we collect, how we use it and under what circumstances we disclose it in accordance with applicable law.

-If you have any questions about this privacy statement, the practices of this Website or our mobile application or mobile Website, or your dealings with this Website or mobile application or mobile Website, or wish to request access to and receive information about the personal information we maintain about you, update and correct inaccuracies in your personal information, have the information blocked or deleted, as appropriate, or oppose (in case of legitimate reasons) the processing carried out with respect to your personal information (note please that the right to access personal information may be limited in some circumstances), you can contact us by clicking here.
+If you have any questions about this privacy statement, the practices of or your dealings with the Websites or our mobile application or mobile websites, or wish to request access to and receive information about the personal information we maintain about you, update and correct inaccuracies in your personal information, have the information blocked or deleted, as appropriate, or oppose (in case of legitimate reasons) the processing carried out with respect to your personal information (note please that the right to access personal information may be limited in some circumstances), you can contact us by clicking here.
 We will respond to all access requests within 30 days.